Healthy Homes Assessment Eskdale

 What are unjustifiable gaps or holes?

-If you are able to feel external air coming in or the sound of a clear draught emanating from a hole or gap, then it’s likely to be a gap or an opening that needs sealing in some way.
-Large gaps and cracks should be fixed permanently.
-Cracks that are greater than 3mm and let air into or out within the home need sealing.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for making sure such draughts are eliminated as far as possible.
+If you can feel external air coming in or a clear draught from a crack or a gap that is, it is probably a gap or an opening that needs sealing in some way.
+Large cracks and gaps should be sealed permanently.
+Any gaps greater than 3mm that allow air in or out into your home require sealing.
+For example, if an open fireplace is not in use, it may cause draughts and must be sealed from.
+Property managers and landlords are responsible for ensuring that these draughts are stopped in the maximum extent imaginable.

 draught stopping building inspections